mozilla/release-services/relengapi/docs/deployment/archiver.rst

 For AWS credentials, each bucket should be limited to the AWS IAM role corresponding to the AWS credentials.
 Buckets in the configuration are required to be pre-existing.

-Finally, Archiver avails of Celery.
+Finally, Archiver uses Celery.
 You will need to provide a broker and back-end.

 Example config::